alenpaulvarghese/Web-Screenshot-Bot/README.md

 3. 1280x720
 4. 2560x1440

-Splitting of long pages is available for png and jpeg, up to 10 images are sent as media group images above the count of 10 are zipped and send as a document.
+Splitting of long pages is available for png and jpeg.

 # Installing